windbench/WEMEP/windconditions/windconditions.rst

 Benchmarks
 ----------
+Following the building-block approach illustrated in :numref:`fig-windconditions-building-blocks`, we provide a comprehensive list of benchmarks for the design and testing of atmospheric flow models.
+These test cases are derived from theory and high-fidelity experiments to target specific phenomena that is considered relevant for the intended uses of the models.
+From Monin-Obukhov theory in homogeneous conditions to flow over complex terrain and forest canopies, a hierarchy of flow cases is provided.

 The Homogeneous Atmospheric Boundary Layer (ABL)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The ABL building-block of :numref:`fig-ABL-building-block` deals with the horizontally homogeneous atmospheric boundary-layer.
 A hierarchy of verification and validation cases is suggested to progressively incorporate essential physics, namely:

-1. Monin-Obukhov similarity theory (MOST) for surface-layer steady-state conditions depending on roughness and stability :cite:`monin_obukhov_1954`.
+1. *Monin-Obukhov similarity theory* (MOST) for **surface-layer steady-state** conditions depending on roughness and stability :cite:`monin_obukhov_1954`.
-2. Leipzig wind profile in neutral steady-state conditions :cite:`lettau_re-examination_1950`.
+2. *Leipzig* **ABL** wind profile in **neutral** steady-state conditions :cite:`lettau_re-examination_1950`.
-3. GABLS1 quasi-steady stable boundary-layer under uniform geostrophic wind and surface cooling :cite:`cuxart_single-column_2006`.
+3. *GABLS1* **stable ABL** under uniform geostrophic wind and surface cooling :cite:`cuxart_single-column_2006`.
-4. GABLS2 diurnal cycle under uniform geostrophic wind and varying surface temperature :cite:`kumar_impact_2010`.
+4. *GABLS2* **diurnal cycle** under uniform geostrophic wind and varying surface temperature :cite:`kumar_impact_2010`.
-5. GABLS3 diurnal cycle under realistic mesoscale forcing and varying surface boundary conditions :cite:`bosveld_third_2014a`.
+5. *GABLS3* diurnal cycle under **realistic mesoscale forcing** and varying surface boundary conditions :cite:`bosveld_third_2014a`.
-6. Cabauw annual integration of the wind climate to predict quantities of interest for the intended use: wind resource assessment and turbine siting :cite:`rodrigo_comparing_2018`.
+6. *Cabauw* **annual integration** of the wind climate to predict quantities of interest for the intended use wind resource assessment and turbine siting :cite:`rodrigo_comparing_2018` (see :ref:`apps-wra` section).

 .. _fig-ABL-building-block:
 .. figure:: ../_static/windconditions/ABL-building-block.png